 5) Be prepared to buy some new things:

 As with any move, there are always things you will inevitably need when moving into your new home.
-Think a new dish drainer, silverware organizer, paper towel holder and other similar items.
+Think of a new dish drainer, silverware organizer, paper towel holder, and other similar items.
 Plan ahead and stash a little cash away for these purchases.
 You don’t want to add any additional stress to the move by worrying about buying the little things you will need to make your house a home.

 6) Be patient and give it some time:

 When you find yourself in a new town, it is more than just physically settling into your new house.
 You must settle in emotionally as well.
 It will take a couple of weeks to even begin to feel comfortable in your new town.
-Get to know the area, do some exploring, find some good restaurants and maybe even make some new friends.
+Get to know the area, do some exploring, find some good restaurants, and maybe even make some new friends.
 Be patient and you will feel right at home in no time.